OolonColoophid/OolonColoophid.github.io/_posts/2024-02-24-a-great-start.markdown

 ---

 ![The hall bustling with volunteers and community members engaged in repairs](/assets/firstCafe/hall.jpeg){:.lead width="800" height="600" loading="lazy"}
-A lively scene at the repair café, where community and sustainability meet.
+The calm before the storm at the repair café, where community and sustainability meet.
 {:.figcaption}

 The Tregony Repair Café is well and truly underway.
 We opened our doors to welcome a parade of interesting items, the vast majority of which we were able to repair or significantly improve, increasing their useful lifetimes: